 For the rotation projects, students choose three supervisors whose labs they are interested in joining.
 Each two-week rotation project allows the student to get to know research methods and important questions related to the lab’s research field.
 At the end of each rotation project students give a short talk to their CPH Bioscience PhD pre-doc peer group, presenting the research question they have been thinking about during the rotation project.

-After completing the rotation projects each student chooses a lab and starts their long-term research project.
+After completing the rotation projects each student joins one of the labs they rotated in and starts their long-term research project.

 The four critical thinking courses run consecutively between November and March, during which time students spend approx. one day per week on the courses and the remaining four days per week in the lab working on their long-term research project.
 All students must take all four courses, one per Center: ‘Protein Research and Critical Thinking’, ‘Stem Cell Research and Critical Thinking’, ‘Basic Metabolic Research and Critical Thinking’, ‘Bioengineering and Critical Thinking’.